gilbertw1/better-jumper/Readme.md

 # Caveats

 * Jump locations are stored as `marker`s so they will maintain a more accurate location in the buffer.
-However, due to the fact thay markers can't be serialized they are down converted to simple buffer positions when saved either via window configuration or savehist.
+However, due to the fact that markers can't be serialized they are down converted to simple buffer positions when saved either via window configuration or savehist.